High-resolution modeling of nonlinear Compton scattering in focused laser pulses: Theoretical formalism

-As evident from the derivation, no details of the external field or the trajectory has been inferred, only that the trajectory should be described classically, which holds for $1 \gg \chi/\gamma^3$.
-From the discussion in Ref.\cite{baier1968quasiclassical}, the angle of the emitted radiation has been assumed to be of the order $1/\gamma$ when determining the commutativity of the operators, and we can therefore expect errors of the order $1/\gamma^2$ when using this method.
+As evident from the derivation, no details of the external field or the trajectory has been assumed, only that the trajectory should be described classically, which holds for $1 \gg \chi/\gamma^3$.
+The Volkov solution to the Dirac equation in a plane-wave background is semi-classical exact, and the BCK method agrees exactly with the QED result in a plane wave.
+For non-plane-wave backgrounds, from the discussion in Ref.\cite{baier1968quasiclassical}, the angle of the emitted radiation has been assumed to be of the order $1/\gamma$ when determining the commutativity of the operators, and we can therefore expect errors of the order $1/\gamma^2$ when using this method in focused backgrounds.

-When applying the BCK model, it is necessary to determine the trajectory first and then evaluate the spectrum numerically for arbitrary external fields.
-An implementation of the BCK model is shown in Ref. \cite{NielsenGPU2020}.
-Classically the radiation from an electron can be determined by the Lienard-Wiechart radiation integrals \cite{jackson_classical_1998} which is very similar to the BCK model.
-So the fact that a semi classical version, integrating over the classical trajectory, exists might not be surprising.
-Lindhard showed \cite{Lind91} that if the only non-negligible quantum effect is the photon recoil, when neglecting spin, a simple substitution of the frequency variable in the classical photon number spectrum ($\omega\rightarrow\omega^* $) regardless of the details of the motion of the particle, reproduce the exact quantum mechanical expression for a spin-0 particle \cite{Matveev1957}.
+When applying the BCK model, it is necessary to determine the trajectory first and then evaluate the spectrum numerically for arbitrary external fields second.
+(For details of the numerical implementation of the BCK model, see Ref. \cite{NielsenGPU2020}.)
+Classically the radiation from an electron can be determined by the Li\'enard-Wiechert radiation integrals \cite{jackson_classical_1998} which is very similar to the BCK model.
+So the fact that one can define a semi-classical version, which is used to include the nonlinear QED interaction with a plane wave background by integrating over the classical trajectory, might not be too surprising.
+Lindhard showed \cite{Lind91} that for a spin-0 particle, if the only non-negligible quantum effect is the photon recoil, a simple substitution of the frequency variable in the classical photon number spectrum ($\omega\rightarrow\omega^*$), with $\omega^*\geq0$, regardless of the details of the motion of the particle, reproduced the exact quantum mechanical expression \cite{Matveev1957}.

+When using the BCK model, breaking up the $\Delta t$ integral into smaller sections can be necessary in order to keep the probability of emitting a photon during a section less than one.
+The breaking up of the trajectory into sub-trajectory sections leads to an unphysical contribution in the radiation spectrum due to how the trajectory is patched between the pieces.
+While this contribution is not present in an electron-laser collision, its origin can be understood on physical grounds.
+If a particle follows a trajectory which is ballistic between random collisions that each change the momentum by a factor proportional to $|\Delta \boldsymbol{\beta}|$, the BCK model can be reduced to \cite{Tobias2019}:

+which has the same analytical form as Bethe-Heitler bremsstrahlung formula \cite{PDG_2018}.
+If one were to use the BCK model to calculate the spectrum from a particle moving through an amorphous material subjected to multiple Coulomb scattering, the overall scaling of the spectrum obtained agrees with what the Bethe-Heitler bremsstrahlung formula \cite{PDG_2018} predicts \cite{Nielsen2020LL}.
+This means that instantaneous changes in momentum lead to a bremsstrahlung-like emission spectrum, which will be added on top of any coherence the trajectory might have.